mb64/smol_stack_machine/README.md

 ## Goals

 The goal for this is a MVP stack-based microprocessor, with:
- - A low-level concatenative language and compiler
+ - A low-level concatenative language and compiler (backend done, frontend in progress)
- - A virtual machine
+ - A virtual machine (done, poorly)
- - A hardware FPGA implementation
+ - A hardware FPGA implementation (in progress)

 Maybe I'll add a [Sail ISA spec](https://www.cl.cam.ac.uk/~pes20/sail/) sometime, too

+## Can it do all the things?

+No!
+It's only got 256 instruction bytes, since all jumps are 8-bit.
+And even if it were unbounded, it still wouldn't be Turing complete.
+It's equivalent in computability class to a push-down automaton.

-## Can it do the things?
+## Can it do *some* of the things?

 Yes!
 Here's an example program (`test.sm`):